 Welcome to my website!

-Before this I Line Produced BUCKET for BBC4 made by Solution 3 Productions, the new comedy label at Company Television, headed up by Judy Counihan.
-BUCKET is written by Frog Stone and stars Frog and Miriam Margolyes as mother and daughter on the mother’s bucket list road trip.
-Directed by Rebecca Rycroft and Produced by Katie Mavroleon it will be on your screens very soon.
+Before joining Baby Cow I Line Produced BUCKET for BBC4 made by Solution 3 Productions, the comedy label at Company Television, headed up by Judy Counihan.
+BUCKET was written by Frog Stone and starred Frog and Miriam Margolyes as mother and daughter on the mother’s bucket list road trip.
+It was directed by Rebecca Rycroft and Produced by Katie Mavroleon.

 Before this I was working on a 3-part series for UKTV/Gold made by Retort, called Henry IX.
-It is produced by Pete Thornton and directed by Vadim Jean.
-Written by the comedy legends Dick Clement and Ian La Frenais, it features a superb cast led by the very lovely Charles Edwards.
-This will hopefully be shown at Easter.
-It’s a great little series and I’m hopefully more will be commissioned.
+Produced by Pete Thornton and directed by Vadim Jean.
+Written by the comedy legends Dick Clement and Ian La Frenais, it featured a superb cast led by the very lovely Charles Edwards.

-Work completed on Ricky Gervais’ latest film – Life on the Road, in the summer, it was a fantastic job that I feel very proud to have been part of.
+2015 was spent working on my first film – Ricky Gervais’ Life on the Road, it was a fantastic job that I feel very proud to have been part of.
 I met some fantastic people and had a brilliant time making a great film.

 Early in 2015 I completed a mini series to be broadcast on UKTV/Gold called Marley’s Ghosts.
 It was made by John Stanley Productions and stars John Hannah, Sarah Alexander and Nicholas Burns.
 It was a fantastic project due largely to the truly delightful cast and crew but it helped that filming and unit base ending up being a 10 minute cycle ride from my home!